paulkaefer/diamol_code/notes.md

 * Good comparison of Docker Swarm vs. Kubernetes.

+## Chapter 13: Deploying distributed applications as stacks in Docker Swarm
+* the reality is you [should] interact with Docker Swarm via YAML, not individual/manual commands
+* "Docker containers can access all the host machine’s CPU and memory if you don’t specify a limit"

 # Once complete:
 - [ ] does LinkedIn have a Docker quiz?
 - [ ] consider pursuing a certification